adamcorren/fantasy_football_project_report/README.md

 ### What are Fantasy Sports?

-Fantasy sports are online games where participants create teams of real-life sports players.
+Fantasy sports are online games where participants create virtual teams of real-life sports players.
 These players earn points based on the actual performance of their real-world counterparts.
 Fantasy sports players compete against each other in private and public leagues, and the player with the highest overall score at the end of an annual season wins.